-Believe it or not but straps can be put to a very good use during front squats.
-If you wrap a pair of straps around the bar when you front squat, you can use them as handles.
+Straps can be put to a very good use during front squats.
+If you wrap a pair of straps around the bar, you can use them as handles.
 Observe the pictures below for further clarification.

 Note: The images above are from the article: